GPU : A Gnutella Processing Unit

 Current Project Status

-• Base GPU Network: up and running since 2002 with 5-15 nodes online in average
+• Base GPU Network: currently down, was continously up and running between 2002 and 2010 with 4-10 nodes connected in average.

-• Terragen Movie Generation: up and running, anonymous ftp to store computed images available thanks to LWM-Media.
-A part of Titan, most movies were computed in 2005.
+• Terragen Movie Generation: A part of Titan, most movies were computed in 2005.
 A feasibility study for Terragen 2 was done.

 • Seismograph: connected only once to GPU in 2006, results were seen in Whiteboard

-• A completely new paradigm, Persistent Database on WAN, is released with 0.942.
+• A completely new paradigm by Rene Tegel, Persistent Database on WAN, is released with 0.942.

 • Eternity II plugin released with modifiable milestones.